Edward C. Kalbfus: General Board

-After leaving the Naval War College, he became a member of the General Board of the Navy, a small panel of senior advisors to the Secretary of the Navy.
+Having been relieved by Pye as President of the Naval War College, Kalbfus continued in retired status as a member of the General Board of the Navy, a small panel of senior advisors to the Secretary of the Navy.
 In this capacity, he addressed the Congress of the Daughters of the American Revolution on April 20, 1943, where he declared that Japan and Germany must be restrained by force from future surprise attacks.
 "We must not let this happen again – Japan has repeatedly attacked nations without warning and against international law, and Germany has done it, too.
 When I am retired from the Navy I shall spend the rest of my days trying to teach the American people that their faith in humanity and high ethical standards are not enough, unless backed up with force."